 The great features and benefits of Dashlane come at a price – depending on the plan you choose, this can turn out to be one of the most expensive password managers out there.

-Dashlane free plan
+Dashlane free plan ending

-Dashlane personal plans (Free, Premium, and Family)
+Dashlane personal plans (Premium, and Friends & Family)

-Dashlane business plans (Team and Business)
+Dashlane business plans (Password Management and Omnix)

 Dashlane FAQ